redhat-developer/vscode-extension-tester/wiki/Home.md

-# VS Code Extension Tester
+# ExTester
-VS Code Extension Tester is a package designed to help you run UI tests for your VS Code extensions using selenium-webdriver.
+ExTester is a package designed to help you run UI tests for your VS Code extensions using selenium-webdriver.
 Simply install it into your extension devDependencies to get started:

 ```npm install --save-dev vscode-extension-tester```